-The course will take place from Tuesday November 23 to Thursday November 25 at Eindhoven University of Technology (tentative).
+The course will take place from Tuesday November 23 to Thursday November 25 at BCN Eindhoven (located next to Eindhoven Central Station).

 Registration fee for taking or auditing a full course is € 250.
 This fee is waived for DISC members.
-Registration will open soon.
+Registration is open on the DISC Course Platform.